egkristi/llm-langgraph/README.md

 - **Coder**: Focuses on programming and code-related tasks
 - **Math Expert**: Specializes in mathematical problem solving
 - **Critic**: Provides critical analysis and feedback
+- **Code Runner**: Executes and tests code securely in Docker containers
 - **Custom**: Create your own agent with a custom prompt

 ## Consensus-Based Discussions